B.A., M.Phil., Ph.D., Yale University

 After a year studying at the Ecole Normale Supérieure (rue d'Ulm) in Paris and stints as Carnegie Teaching Fellow at Yale and Dean of Branford College, one of the Yale residential colleges, I came to the Wellesley French Department in 1973, receiving tenure in 1980.
-I’ve been committed to language teaching since arriving at the department, where I teach an intensive course in language and culture, FREN 103-203.
+I’ve been committed to language teaching since arriving at the department, where one of my specialties has been our beginning course in language and culture, FREN 101-102.
 The backbone of the course is an online multimedia program, French in Action, of which I’m co-author.
-Developed by Wellesley and Yale with major funding from the Corporation for Public Broadcasting, French in Action pioneered the concept of the “flipped classroom” (now known as “blended learning”) in which course content is structured for delivery online, freeing up class time for discussion and practice.
-FREN 103-203 adopts this blended approach, fully integrating online materials with work in class.
-My colleague Scott Gunther and I are currently at work on the Fourth Edition of French in Action, which will include the production of a video sequel to the story of the course's main characters, Robert and Mireille.
+Developed by Wellesley and Yale with major funding from the Corporation for Public Broadcasting, French in Action pioneered the concept of the “flipped classroom” (now known as “blended learning”) in which course content is structured for delivery online, freeing up students' time with the instructor for discussion and practice, and anticipating the needs of distance-learning imposed by the current pandemic.

-I have served several times as director of Wellesley-in-Aix, the college’s study abroad program in Aix-en-Provence, France, and was for many years campus liaison officer for the Thomas J. Watson Fellowship and chair of the college committee that supports Wellesley students for Rhodes, Marshall, Mitchell and Churchill scholarships and Watson Fellowships.
-I was chair of the French Department from 2011-2015, and currently serve on the Merit Committee of Academic Council.
+I was chair of the French Department from 2011-2015, and have served several times as director of Wellesley-in-Aix, the college’s study abroad program in Aix-en-Provence, France.
+For many years I was campus liaison officer for the Thomas J. Watson Fellowship and chair of the college committee that supports Wellesley students for Rhodes, Marshall, Mitchell and Churchill scholarships and Watson Fellowships.

-I’m a dedicated cyclist, cook, music-lover, traveller and oenophile.
-My partner Melanie Morgon and I enjoy spending off-duty time on Block Island, RI.
+I’m a dedicated cyclist, cook, music-lover, traveler and oenophile.
 Mention of my three children may seem an afterthought in the context of an academic profile, but I love them more than anything else in life.